Yandex Cloud

 kubectl get volumesnapshots.snapshot.storage.k8s.io

-5. Make sure the VolumeSnapshotContent Kubernetes API object has been created:
+5. Make sure the VolumeSnapshotContent Kubernetes API object was created:

 kubectl get volumesnapshotcontents.snapshot.storage.k8s.io